lekoshimura/recipes/README.md

 # Compare two commits, printing each line that is present in one but not the other:
 $ git diff [id 1] [id 2] # sem os colchetes

+# Compare working directory and stagin area
+$ git diff

+# Compare staging area and (the last commit on) the repository
+$ git diff --staged

 # Make a copy of a entire Git repository, including the history, onto yout computer:
 $ git clone [url]